These Underrated US Islands Are The Power Moves of the Summer

 Diving, hiking, and wolves.
 Not necessarily in that order

-No cars on this island, but Isle Royale -- Michigan’s only national park -- is otherwise brimming with foxes, beavers, and mink.
+No such apples or throngs of tourists await on Isle Royale, Michigan’s only national park.
+But it is brimming with foxes, beavers, and mink.
 And bats, if that’s your thing.
-The island is open pretty much just in the summertime, so plan your visit for sometime between late June and Labor Day.
-If you’re into hiking hiking, the Greenstone Ridge Trail is 40 miles end to end.
+The island, located in the middle of Lake Michigan in the northern reaches of the Upper Peninsula, requires some planning to get to.
+But once you’re there, you’re rewarded with solitude and serenity.
+If you’re into hiking, the Greenstone Ridge Trail is 40 miles end to end.
 There are also great fishing charters to be taken here, but you probably expected fishing and hiking were popular here.
 What you probably didn’t expect?
-Scuba diving -- yes, there are shipwrecks in Lake Superior, and the National Park Service has signed off on guided dives to check out those shipwrecks. -- Kastalia Medrano
+Scuba diving -- yes, there are shipwrecks in Lake Superior, and the National Park Service has signed off on guided dives to check out those shipwrecks. -- KM

 Wild Horse Island, Montana

 Search for wild horses and geocaching treasures in the same day

 Surprise!
 Wild Horse Island does not refer to the famously wild horse-filled Assateague Island off the coast of Maryland and Virginia.
 There are only five or six wild horses on Wild Horse Island, the largest rock in Montana’s enormous Flathead Lake, but that kinda just makes it more special if and when you do see them while off on a hike.
 You’ll also be amongst bighorn sheep, mule deer, bald eagles, and various other Big Sky-type species.